hsinloved/christmas-cracker/README.md

 ## 🫖 Credits

-Made with British cynicism and genuine care for mental health.
+Made with Celeste, claude cynicism and genuine care for mental health.

 ---